goharbor/website/docs/working-with-projects/project-configuration/create-robot-accounts.md

 1. From the administrator **Robot Account** page, select the checkbox next to the robot account you are updating.
 1. Select **Action** and then **Refresh Secret**.
 1. By default Harbor will generate a new secret randomly, or you can choose to enable manually reseting the secret and entering the **New Secret** then **Confirm Secret**.
+Optionally, you can view the secret by clicking the eye icon.

     ![Refresh project robot account secret](../../../img/refresh-project-robot-account-token.png)